List of Curb Your Enthusiasm episodes

-The HBO television sitcom Curb Your Enthusiasm premiered with an hour-long special on October 17, 1999.
+The American television sitcom Curb Your Enthusiasm premiered with an hour-long special on HBO on October 17, 1999.
 It was followed by a ten-episode first season that began airing on October 15, 2000.

 The series was created by Larry David, who stars as a fictionalized version of himself.
 The series follows Larry in his life as a well-off, semi-retired television writer and producer in Los Angeles.
-Also starring are Cheryl Hines as his much younger wife, Cheryl; Jeff Garlin as his best friend and manager, Jeff; and Susie Essman as Jeff's wife, Susie.
+Also starring are Cheryl Hines as his wife, Cheryl; Jeff Garlin as his best friend and manager, Jeff; Susie Essman as Jeff's wife, Susie; and J. B. Smoove as Larry's housemate, Leon.
 Curb Your Enthusiasm features many celebrity guest star appearances, fictionalized to varying degrees.

-In June 2020, the series was renewed for an eleventh season, which premiered on October 24, 2021.
+In August 2022, the series was renewed for a twelfth and final season, that premiered on February 4, 2024.